|Nvidia 8800GT w/Thermalright HR-03 Plus (Passive) cooler|

 (FYI - A Mac Pro owner w/8800GT replied to this article with notes and pix on his experience with a Thermalright V2 (w/fan) on his 8800GT.)

-Other Graphics Card/Cooler Related Articles: - See the Video topics page, Graphics card and Coolers section.
+Other Graphics Card/Cooler Related Articles: - See the Video topics page.